Anti-Sadism/Bx00-xmas-packager/README.md

 Allow combinations of algorithms to be performed at once.
 Some work well with others.

-Allow the setting of BCH Syndrome Code and Hamming/CRC code instead of Repetition Error correcting code
+Allow the setting of BCH Syndrome Code and Hamming/CRC code instead of Repetition Error correcting code which would allow for greater payload per codeword length